justpsychiatry/Justpsychiatry-Article-Archive/docs/source/J_pak_psych_soc/jpps_s_specialarticle.rst

    chronic disorder based on preliminary analysis of data from our recent study and discuss how this can be implemented.

-   K\ **eywords**: Schizophrenia, Public health, Adherence, Intervention, Effectiveness.
+   **Keywords**: Schizophrenia, Public health, Adherence, Intervention, Effectiveness.

 THE CHALLENGE
 -------------